PlatONnetwork/2023-Web3-Global-Startup-Competition/README.md

 - A $10,000 Alibaba Cloud voucher (valid for one year)

-- 6 tickets to the 2023 Hong Kong Web3 Carnival

 ##### **3rd Place Award  * 1**

 - 5,000 USDC
 - A $10,000 Alibaba Cloud voucher (valid for one year)

-- 6 tickets to the 2023 Hong Kong Web3 Carnival